AngelKansal/c67-project/README.md

 # Can I help?

-Of course!
+Sure, why not!

 **If you like the app,** go give it 5 stars!
 It helps more people find the app.

 **If you're a mental health professional,** audit [the descriptions](https://github.com/Flaque/quirk/blob/master/src/locals/en.json) of the cognitive distortions.
 If you have suggestions, let me know and we'll change stuff!

-**If you can draw** and can make digital illustrations of the little blobs, let me know and I'll find a place to stick them in the app!
+**If you can scetch** and can make digital illustrations of the little blobs, let me know and I'll find a place to stick them in the app!

 **If you know a language other than English,** help [us translate the app!](/TRANSLATIONS.md)